fcrozatier/champagne/src/routes/content-policy/+page.md

 This is (probably) the most common CC license and the only one allowed to choose by default on youtube (more information on that in the “How to license CC work on youtube” section below).
 This license simply means you need to provide attribution to the original content creator when using CC-BY work.
-A good guide on how to do this can be found <a href="https://creativecommons.org/use-remix/" target="_blank" >here</a>
+A good guide on how to do this can be found [here](https://creativecommons.org/use-remix/)

 ### CC-NC: Creative Commons Non-Commercial